-We have historically financed our operations with a combination of cash flows from operations, borrowings under credit facilities and the sale of equity securities.
+We have historically financed our operations with a combination of cash flows from operations, borrowings under credit facilities and the sale of debt and equity securities.
 We currently rely on cash flows from operations and borrowings on a line of credit facility to fund our operations.
-At June 30, 2008, we had \$8.7 million in working capital, which included \$7.8 million attributable to outstanding convertible debentures, no borrowings on our \$10.0 million line of credit and \$68,000 in cash and cash equivalents.
+At September 30, 2008, we had \$14.7 million in working capital, no borrowings on our \$10.0 million line of credit and \$3.8 million in cash and cash equivalents.
 This compares to working capital of \$14.9 million at March 31, 2008, which included no borrowings on our line of credit and \$421,000 in cash and cash equivalents.
-The company is evaluating various financing alternatives to re-finance the convertible debentures should they not convert to common stock, and expects to have a financing structure in place before they become due in May 2009.